Resource: aws_eip#

 address

 - (Optional) IP address from an EC2 BYOIP pool.
-This option is only available for VPC EIPs.associate_with_private_ip
+Constraints: This option is only available for VPC EIPsassociate_with_private_ip

-- (Optional) User-specified primary or secondary private IP address to associate with the elastic IP address.
-If no private IP address is specified, the elastic IP address is associated with the primary private IP address.instance
+- (Optional) User-specified primary or secondary private IP address to associate with the elastic IP address.- Constraints: If no private IP address is specified, the elastic IP address is associated with the primary private IP address

-- (Optional) Network interface ID to associate with.public_ipv4_pool
+- (Optional) The ID of the network interface to associate with.public_ipv4_pool

-- (Optional) EC2 IPv4 address pool identifier.
-This option is only available for VPC EIPs.tags
+- (Optional) The ID of the EC2 IPv4 address pool.- Constraints: This option is only available for VPC EIPs

-- (Optional) Map of tags to assign to the resource.
-Tags can only be applied to EIPs in a VPC.
-If configured with a providerdefault_tags
+- (Optional) Map of tags to assign to the EIP.
+If a providerdefault_tags

 - (Optional) Boolean if the EIP is in a VPC or not.

-~> Note You can specify either the instance
+~> Note You can specify either the ID of instance

 and address